The South Carolina Affiliate of Susan G. Komen

 Komen South Carolina is not an endowed foundation and does not receive direct funding from our parent organization or the federal government.
 Komen Lowcountry has been a recipient of two grants from Susan G. Komen supporting community collaboratives and outreach programs.
 Komen’s Global Headquarters also provides advisory and support services for the Affiliate.

 We join more than 100,000 breast cancer survivors and activists around the globe as part of the world’s largest and most progressive grassroots network fighting breast cancer.
-Join us by calling (843) 556-8011.
+Join us by calling our Charleston office at (843) 556-8011 or our Greenville office at 864-234-5035.

 History of Susan G. Komen